kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 available even a few years ago might make your code a hundred times easier to maintain -- another motivation for refactoring.

 Alas, you can never really end the cycle.
-The vicious cycle will always be alive with each iteration of your software development lifecycle.
-And with each cycle, your source code can grow insidiously, tempting you to ignore the warning signals that shouldn't be ignored.
+The vicious cycle will always be alive, and with each cycle, your source code can grow insidiously, tempting you to ignore the warning signals that shouldn't be ignored.
 It is thus crucial for you and your team to understand that refactoring is an essential, perpetual task; negligence of this fact would ensue further disarray and anti-patterns proliferating the source code, plunging you, your team, or future maintainers into maintenance hell.